-Initiative #8: The deployment by airports of new arrival and departure routes from the ground to 7000ft. designed using satellite navigation procedures.
+Initiative #8: The deployment by airports of new arrival and departure routes from the ground to 7000ft, designed using satellite navigation procedures.

-In addition, the existing ground-based NAVAID, to which the routes at Glasgow are currently attached, is being withdrawn by December 2022 as part of the AMS implementation programme, requiring the procedures to be upgraded to a satellite navigation standard.
+In addition, the existing ground-based NAVAID, to which some of the routes at Aberdeen are currently linked, is being with drawn by December 2022 as part of the AMS implementation programme, requiring the procedures to be upgraded to a satellite navigation standard.